bioinformatics-hub-ke/bioinformatics-hub-ke.github.io/CONTRIBUTING.md

 - [Documentation improvements and new features](#documentation-improvements-and-new-features)
 - [Joining the hub](#joining-the-hub)

+## Key Roles and Resposiblities
+1. Event organization: We organize virtual and physical events all year round including training, workshops, hackathons, meet ups, science cafes and more.
+This usually involves curriculum development, coming up with a program, assisting trainers, etc.
+2. Website management: We run a website where we update all our activities and more for more people to reach us.
+This usually includes coming up with graphics and ensuring the information is up to date.
+3. Social media management: This involves running the BHKi Twitter account and communicating important information concerning BHKi or bioinformatics in general.
+It also involves some graphics including poster design.
+4. Communicaton management: This involves community engagement, finding information to constantly keep our community engaged including finding and putting up opportunities in the slack channel.
+5. Documentation: This involves documentation of all aspects of BHKi in a manner that ensures efficient running of operations.

+We encourage our members to reach out if they would like to volunteer in any of these capacities.

 ## Reporting mistakes and bugs
 You can report bugs and mistakes by creating an [issue](https://github.com/bioinformatics-hub-ke/bioinformatics-hub-ke.github.io/issues/new) which describes the bug or mistake.